Mostly Good Girls

 In English class this morning, Katie and I made a list of how far every girl in our grade has gone.
 The hardest part was remembering everyone.
 For the longest time our list had only fifty-two names.
 Turned out we were forgetting Rachel Weiss.

 Once we had written down all the names, we marked them with cryptic symbols to indicate their sexual experience.
-The symbols had to be cryptic in case someone else was reading our list over our shoulders, which probably someone was, because the other option was to listen to Lily Vern explain, for the twentieth time, why...see more
+The symbols had to be cryptic in case someone else was reading our list over our shoulders, which probably someone was, because the other option was to listen to Lily Vern explain, for the twentieth time, why Wordsworth is the... see more

 Mischa and Zoe are the only girls in the junior class who have had sex, so they got the only two exclamation points on our list.
 For the rest of the morning, whenever Katie and I saw them, we exclaimed, “Mischa!” or “Zoe!”
 This cracked us up, but Mischa and Zoe were less amused, since they weren’t in on the joke.
 Not to mention that Mischa is never amused by anything.
 That is just her way.

 Katie and I got lunch from the cafeteria and carried it outside.
 The breeze had a bit of a bite to it, the first hint that it really was autumn.
-The midday sun shone down...see more
+The midday sun shone down brightly,... see more

 never mind, I can’t say it

 Sex ed has got to be the most embarrassing subject a high school could possibly teach.
 It’s also useless, since the only thing Ms. Wheeler lectures about is various forms of birth control: the pill, condoms, sponges, etc., all of which may be academically interesting but is still practically meaningless, since I don’t know any boys.
-Well, okay, I know Scott Walsh and a few other Harper Woodbane guys—but I can’t imagine ever being in a position where exchanging sexually transmitted diseases with any of...see more
+Well, okay, I know Scott Walsh and a few other Harper Woodbane guys—but I can’t imagine ever being in a position where exchanging sexually transmitted diseases with any of them would be an... see more